-In America today, 15.1 million children take care of themselves after the school day ends, including almost four million middle school students in grades six to eight.
-Just 8.4 million children are in afterschool programs, but the parents of another 18 million children say their kids would participate if a program were available.
+In America today, 11.3 million children take care of themselves after the school day ends, more than 10 million students are in afterschool programs but the parents of almost 20 million children say their kids would participate if a program were available.
 The Afterschool Alliance seeks to educate the public, the media and policy makers about the enormous potential of quality afterschool programs and how programs across the country are inspiring children and creating opportunities for them to succeed academically, socially and professionally.
-The Afterschool Alliance serves as a national voice for afterschool and provides resources and materials to more than 26,000 afterschool programs.
+The Afterschool Alliance serves as a national voice for afterschool and provides resources and materials to more than 25,000 afterschool programs.
 It organizes national and local afterschool events, including the organization’s signature event, Lights On Afterschool; conducts research on the need and support for afterschool; creates tools for afterschool practitioners; and connects afterschool leaders to national, state and local opinion leaders.

 As Executive Director, Grant oversees all aspects of the Afterschool Alliance’s work – setting its goals and strategies for reauthorization of the Elementary and Secondary Education Act, working with the field to help programs tap into federal funding streams, and supervising research to help national, state and local afterschool advocates and providers support, create and expand quality afterschool programs.

-Grant graduated from Yale University with honors in 1990 and was elected senior class president.
+Grant graduated from Yale University with honors and was elected senior class president.
 She received her law degree from Harvard University, where she was elected class president (first marshall).
 As a student, she volunteered at an afterschool program.
-She currently serves as: a Trustee of the America’s Promise Alliance, an Advisory Board Member of Time Warner Cable’s “Connect a Million Minds” campaign, and as Co-Chair of the Chicago Museum of Science and Industry’s Student Development Advisory Committee.
+She currently serves as a Trustee of the America’s Promise Alliance, and on the Steering Committee of the Coalition for Community Schools.
 Grant, her husband and two children live in Bethesda, Maryland.
 She moonlights as a spin instructor at a local gym.

 Shaun Gray joined the Afterschool Alliance in February 2003.
 As the Production Manager, she oversees the creation and production of Afterschool Alliance printed materials related to Lights On Afterschool, the Afterschool for All Challenge as well as other Afterschool Alliance publications.
 Shaun works closely with the communications team in handling day-to-day email outreach to the afterschool field.
-In this capacity, Shaun has taken on a key role in the Afterschool Alliance team.
-Working closely with the Vice President of External Affairs and the Chief Finance Officer, she has taken on duties connected with local and state coalition building, accounts payable/receivable as well as preparing arrangements for annual conferences and meetings.
+As the Office Manager, Shaun carries out a range of administrative and IT-related tasks including planning conference/meetings and staff retreats, managing vendor relations and acting as IT liaison.
+Shaun also assists the VP of Finance and Administration with various tasks and projects.
 Prior to joining the Afterschool Alliance, Shaun served as the Meetings and Executive Assistant of a national trade association, American Beverage Licensees.
 She planned much of the association's conferences and meetings and assisted the Director of Communications with newsletter updates.
-Shaun is currently pursuing a degree in Graphic Design from the Art Institute of Washington.
+Shaun holds a degree in Graphic/Web Design from the Art Institute of Washington.

 Ursula Helminski, Vice President, External Affairs